Beds & Mattress Disposal Collection Surrounding Areas Plymouth

 - Inner springs: Most of the materials used in these Innerspring are composed of recycled steel material.
 As soon as the rest of the mattress is discarded, these springs can be recycled again.

-- Mattress Foam: The foam used in mattresses is often made of organic materials such as soy, castor beans, and other natural oil sources.
+- Mattress Foam: The foam used in mattress is often made of organic materials such as soy, castor beans, and other natural oil sources.
 In addition, most latex foams are composed of plant-based latex, a renewable source of latex.
 These foams can be ground up and recycled into a variety of useful things such as the padding under wall-to-wall carpet.

 - Foundation/Box Spring Wood: The wood used in the foundation and box spring of your mattress is generally composed of the discarded wood of non-endangered tree species from renewable forests. “no trees are cut just to make box spring/foundation wood.
 In fact, the trees are cut to make construction lumber (for homes and other buildings) and pulp for paper making.
 The wood used for box springs/foundations is then made from those parts of a tree that cannot be used for construction lumber.”
 Once recycled, this wood has many uses ranging from biomass fuel to recycling the wood for animal bedding.